OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 As you can see, these tasks are rather supportive and/or passive, they'll help us collect data and information that will support other techniques.
 Therefore, they're normally used in combination with other techniques such as method hooking.

 In the following sections you will be using r2frida to retrieve information straight from the app runtime.
+Please refer to [r2frida's official installation instructions](https://github.com/nowsecure/r2frida/blob/master/README.md#installation "r2frida installation instructions").
 First start by opening an r2frida session to the target app (e.g. [HelloWorld JNI](https://github.com/OWASP/owasp-mstg/raw/master/Samples/Android/01_HelloWorld-JNI/HelloWord-JNI.apk "HelloWorld JNI") APK) that should be running on your Android phone (connected per USB).
 Use the following command:

 ```bash
 $ r2 frida://usb//sg.vantagepoint.helloworldjni